 Field Description Accounting Access code This allows you to apply a special rating to outgoing calls made by customers from their voice mailboxes.
 For example, if an administrator specifies the VOICEMAIL access code in the application settings, then PortaBilling® will use a rating entry with this very access code from the account's product to authorize outgoing calls from users' voice mailboxes.
-Prompts & notifications Credit accounts balance announcement You can configure your IVR applications to announce the current balance for credit accounts in one of two modes: • Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); • Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).
-Note that the third mode, Backward compatibility mode is enabled by default.
+Prompts & notifications Credit accounts You can configure your IVR applications to balance announce the current balance for credit accounts in one announcement of two modes: Funds/balance - for prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - always announce balance (this is the classic mode, ideal for typical postpaid customers).

+NT - 1 - 1 1 1 1 N 1 1 Note that the third mode, Backward compatibility mode is enabled by default.
 It preserves the announcements exactly the way they worked in releases prior to MR35.
-Announce credit limit If enabled, the balance announced to the end user will be followed by an announcement of the credit limit.
-This allows you to separate cases where credit limits are assigned only as a precaution (and so the end user should not really know about them) from cases where they are an integral part of the service (e.g. loyal customers are rewarded with an increased credit limit the longer they stay with you).
+Announce credit If enabled, the balance announced to the end user limit will be followed by an announcement of the credit limit.
+This allows you to separate cases where credit limits are assigned only as a precaution (and so the end user should not really know about them) from cases where they are an integral part of the service (e.g., loyal customers are rewarded with an increased credit limit the longer they stay with you).
 Full mailbox Select this check box to play a notification during notification voicemail access when a mailbox is full.
 Play welcome If this option is enabled, the IVR will play the message welcome message to the user once he reaches an access number.
 Language Select languages This option allows the user to select the language(s) to be used for voice prompts.
 Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Prompts customization Brand prompts IVR prompts can be customized per access number.
+Prompts customization Brand prompts IVR prompts can be customized per access 21min prompto number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
-Otherwise, it will use default files.
-For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
+Otherwise, it will use default files. use them.
+Otherwise, it will use default mes.
+For example out exetemized English prompts For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and 0 % 1 specify "my_company" in this field.
 Confirm by If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' key.
 Default prompt The maximum number of seconds the system waits timeout, sec until a user dials a key before playing a prompt.
 By default: 3.
-Follow we This option specifies how long the IP phone will timeout ring before the call goes to follow-me numbers.
+Follow me This option specifies how long the IP phone will timeout ring before the call goes to follow-me numbers.